 - Make it catchy

-Find a domain that you love and then give it a day to think it over.
+Find a domain that you love and then give it a day or two to think it over.

 Do research on the domains you like to make sure they aren’t taken yet.

 You can do a domain search here!
 Just type in the domain you want, and it will tell you if it’s taken.

 Keep in mind that you will want your domain name to be something that will relate to the niche your blog belongs to.